Integrate the Connect library into your mobile application

 - Mobile app compatibility.
 The SDK can capture user experience data on end users' devices running Android 5.0 (API level 21) or later.

 - Acoustic Connect.
 To use the Connect SDK, your company must have an active Connect subscription of the Premium or Ultimate level.
+Proper credentials are required for each app (see Generate Connect credentials for integration).

 - Development environment.
 You can integrate the Connect SDK into native iOS applications build on Swift and Objective-C. You will need Xcode 15 with Command Line Tools.